-- Exercise – Chemical Bonding and Molecular Structure
+- Exercises – Chemical Bonding and Molecular Structure class 11

 Class 11 chemistry NCERT Solutions explains chemical bonds as the attractive forces that hold the various chemical constituents together in different chemical species.
 Bonds are formed to get stability with a surplus release of energy.

 Credits – Britannica